Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Clarett 2Pre, 4Pre, 8Pre, & 8PreX; Red 4Pre & 8Pre

 When first creating a Custom Mix you may find that this window does not populate, though you will see two “+” signs.
 This button is here to add a hardware input or software outputs to the Custom Mix.
 When selected all input options will populate in a selectable tab on the right as shown below.

-Both Hardware Inputs and Software Outputs can be linked in stereo on this selection tab.
+Both Hardware Inputs and Software Outputs can be linked in stereo on this selection tab by selecting the "1-2" option instead of selecting "1" and "2" individually.

-Outputs are primarily used in linked stereo presenting the ‘left’ and ‘right’ of a standard mix, though each output can be selected separately for 5.1 and other mix routing needs.
+Outputs are primarily used in linked stereo presenting the ‘left’ and ‘right’ of a standard mix.
+The option of each output being selected separately is mostly used for 5.1 (surround sound) and other routing needs.

 Inputs are primarily selected individually to reflect the mono sound source being used to record, though instruments such as keyboards often provide a stereo output in which case it would be standard practice to link the two stereo inputs.